kfkonrad/relconf/README.md

           match-subdirectories: true # optional, defaults to false
 ```

 `relconf` preserves the order in which configs are listed and will merge and overwrite values in that order as well.
+You
+can mix and match JSON, TOML and YAML files for both input and output and use commands that output JSON, TOML or YAML
+(relconf will auto-detect the format).

 If an injection has the `env-name` key set `relconf` will output something like this (based on the above config):